Internet access in halls

 - File-sharing websites such as RapidShare and MegaUpload (including paid-for and subscription services).
 These sites are often used for sharing copyrighted content and it is impossible to detect the difference between content types

-- Using a Virtual Private Network (VPN) except those to other University of Nottingham campuses at Ningbo or Malaysia or where prior agreement has been reached with Information Services
+- Using a Virtual Private Network (VPN) except those to other University of Nottingham campuses at Ningbo or Malaysia or where prior agreement has been reached with Digital and Technology Services

 - Using anonymous proxy services or other services designed to bypass these restrictions